 - Make sure the program is displaying the correct day and time and is set to “run.”
 If you’re having a hard time overriding the program, set the temperature by using the up/down arrows and pressing the “hold” button.
-This will cause the heat to start if thermostat scheduling is an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your heat hasn’t started within a few minutes, make sure it has juice by changing the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace might not have power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Take a look at the manufacturer’s website for assistance.
 If you aren’t able to get your Wi-Fi thermostat to operate, call us at 254-307-9572 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you don’t know where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t wet before using the panel or breakers.

 - Find the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.